-We’ve all been told the eyes are the windows to our soul — maybe that’s why they’re such an important part of flirting!
+We have been told the eyes are the windows to our soul — maybe that’s why they’re such an important part of flirting!
 Want to look great at work and at play?
 Gorgeous eyes are the place to start, and these expert eye makeup tips will help you get there.

 “The key to flawless makeup and stunning eyes starts with a daily moisturizing cream,” says makeup artist and stylist Katie Stoner of Secrets of Hair Design & Day Spa, in Butler, Pa.
 “Before you apply any makeup to your face, you should always moisturize the skin, including eyelids, with a daily moisturizing cream.”
 Want a DIY hydration fix?
 Even a little dab of olive oil under your eyes and at the corners works wonders.
 And, believe it or not, adding moisture actually helps prevent greasy skin during the day, because your skin has no need to produce additional oils.